Modern and Traditional Methods Preferred by Jobseekers

 Undoubtedly one of the most time-consuming parts of a job application is the cover letter and deciding whether to include one in the first place.
 Overall, most job seekers still consider them to be useful including the 18-24 (59.9%) and 25-34 (56.6%) age groups.
 As we move through our careers, it appears we start to feel like a cover letter is more often needed.
 Over the age of 45, the number of jobseekers using cover letters increases by 23.5%.

 More than 1 in 8 of us have lied on a job application.
 We’re also 89% more likely to lie on a job application in the early stages of our careers compared to the latter.

 For more information, please contact:

 Renaix is an international recruitment and executive search consultancy, specialising in placing senior management, finance, and audit professionals.

 We place talented finance managers, corporate auditors, financial analysts and financial controllers at Fortune 500, top European multinationals and large financial services institutions.
 With a network spanning Europe, Americas, Asia, and MEA, our assignments range from introducing a newly qualified auditor, up to placing a country or regional CFO.

-Celebrating our 20th anniversary in 2017, we’ve built a deep understanding of the international finance industry and nurtured an unrivaled network of clients and candidates around the globe.
-Our international footprint means our consultants have extensive knowledge of local laws and regulations, and an intuitive grasp of the cultural differences that influence role requirement
+Celebrating our 20th anniversary in 2017, we’ve built a deep understanding of the international finance industry and nurtured an unrivalled network of clients and candidates around the globe.
+Our international footprint means our consultants have extensive knowledge of local laws and regulations, and an intuitive grasp of the cultural differences that influence role requirement.

 On the hunt for your next role?
 Upload your CV below and we’ll be in touch to discuss your requirements.